juancamilo399/lab9_ieti/README.md

     * Todos that contains a description with a length greater than 30 characters

 8. Implement the queries of the previous step using *derived query methods* in your repository interface.
 Is it possible to implement all of them?

+   It is not possible to perform the third query because it would imply a join and a grouping, to make this query possible it is necessary that the tasks be saved as a list belonging to the user